The former Laindon 1, 2 and 3 housing estate, often

 window frames and a gas central heating system.
 This proved to be a temporary solution and the

-estate began to suffer general neglect with some parts, particularly the areas below the decks,
+estate continued to suffer general neglect with some parts, particularly the areas below the decks,

 becoming prone to crime and antisocial behaviour.
 The estate also suffered two serious fires, both involving houses in The Lynge.
 The first, around 1977,